 This section provides an overview of the procedures the University uses to respond to reports of Prohibited Conduct.
-While the Title IX Officer has general responsibility for oversight of the reporting process and investigation of a report, other offices at each location will be involved and consulted as necessary.
+While the Title IX Officer has responsibility for oversight of the reporting and response processes, other offices at each location will be involved and consulted as necessary.
+The specific procedures for investigating and resolving complaints of Prohibited Conduct depend on the Respondent's identity and relationship to the University.
+The Complainant and the Respondent are sometimes referred to together in this section as "the parties."